-Except as may be approved by the Board of Directors or a committee of independent directors, employees, officers and directors are prohibited from (a) taking for themselves personally (or for the benefit of friends or family members) opportunities that belong to the Company or are discovered through the use of corporate property, information or position; (b) using corporate property, information or position for personal gain (including gain of friends or family members); and (c) competing with the Company.
+Except as may be approved by the Board or a committee of independent directors, employees, officers and directors are prohibited from (a) taking for themselves personally (or for the benefit of friends or family members) opportunities that belong to the Company or are discovered through the use of corporate property, information or position; (b) using corporate property, information or position for personal gain (including for the personal gain of friends or family members); and (c) competing with the Company.
+Even opportunities that are acquired through independent sources may be questionable if they are related to the Company's existing or proposed lines of business.